robertpiosik/CodeWebChat/README.md

 Therefore, CWC is designed to align with LLMs' true capabilities—that is, code generation in a controlled signal-to-noise ratio environment.
 Controlled by you, the engineer.

-🙋 **Guide the model with context**
+🧠 **Guide the model with context**

-Unlike coding agents that require detailed instructions to understand your intent and locate relevant files, CWC lets you provide full context up front allowing much simpler instructions.
-This saves money and time—the model doesn't have to make any tool calls, which are distracting "side quests".
+Unlike coding agents that require detailed instructions to understand your intent and locate relevant files, CWC lets you provide fine-grained context up front allowing much simpler instructions.
+This saves money and time as the model doesn't have to make any tool calls, which are distracting "side quests" consuming precious context space.

 > [!TIP]
 > LLMs are pattern matchers—they love examples!
 Include some you believe will help the model understand the goal better.